Satya1998-debug/behaviour_transformer_policy/README.md

 ![Training and Validation Loss for 50 (but stopped manually at 46th)](plots/vital_shadow.png)
 ![Training and Validation Loss for optimzed 19 Epochs after previous evaluation](plots/silver_star.png)
 ![Training vs Validation Loss trade-off for 50 Epochs (but stopped manually at 46th)](plots/eval_train_loss.png)

+**The model is at very basic level of implementation, therefore it will need improvement.
+I hope you like it!!**